-When it comes to moving loose bulk commodities like grain or gravel, Hopper Bottom trucking companies are the go-to solution.
-We evaluated Hopper Bottom providers in Arkansas for price, safety, and customer service, among other factors, and Silica Transport, Inc. earned the top spot due to their reliability and quality service.
+When it comes to moving loose bulk commodities like grain or gravel, hopper bottom trucking companies are the go-to solution.
+We evaluated hopper bottom providers in Arkansas for price, safety, and customer service, among other factors, and Timmons Transit, Inc. earned the top spot due to their reliability and quality service.

 Why Trust FreightWaves Ratings?